-The premise of the annual performance review can be traced back to the 1930's when Elton May, a Harvard Business School professor, found that happiness and productivity were directly related to the social structure of the workplace.
+The premise of the annual employee performance review can be traced back to the 1930's when Elton May, a Harvard Business School professor, found that happiness and productivity were directly related to the social structure of the workplace.
 To this day, organisations across the world still use the annual performance review process to appraise employees for a job well done.

-However, perhaps it's time to revitalise the performance review process in order to stay ahead in the ever-changing employment landscape.
+However, perhaps it's time to revitalise the employee performance review process in order to stay ahead in the ever-changing employment landscape.
 With millennials and Gen Y entering the workforce requiring more regular or consistent feedback and praise, the traditional performance process may not always be as effective in today’s world.

 The yearly performance appraisal, when done right, can be a valuable tool to reward and boost employee performance.
-Flaws in the process however may cause employees to be discouraged, but ultimately, most employees will want to know how they’re doing.
+Flaws in the process however may cause employees to feel discouraged, but ultimately, most employees will want to know how they’re doing.

 Make it an ongoing process

 The process of reviewing and improving employee performance should be a constant, ongoing process and not a once-a-year compulsory examination.
 It can be challenging to give an employee an appraisal based on a whole year.
-Increasing the frequency of performance reviews can help fill in the gaps and make for a more consistent review system.
+Increasing the frequency of your employee performance reviews can help fill in the gaps and make for a more consistent review system.

 Managers should especially be discussing their team members’ development as and when issues arise.
 Keeping the lines of communication open will allow employees to talk about any difficulties they are facing.
 In turn, managers are able to offer thorough and continuous guidance which should improve work productivity and results.

 Stay focused on the big picture

 Not all employee performances can be rated on a scale of 1 to 10.
 While reviewing a particular employee’s work may be as simple as tracking his/her sales records, the performance of other positions with less measurable goals or a wider scope of responsibilities can be more difficult to quantify.
 Tailoring your questions and review methods to the role at hand will make the employee performance evaluation more efficient.